Robert Wade (chess player)

-Robert Graham Wade OBE (10 April 1921 – 29 November 2008) was a New Zealand and English chess player, writer, arbiter, coach, and promoter.
+Robert Graham Wade OBE (10 April 1921 – 29 November 2008), known as Bob Wade, was a New Zealand and English chess player, writer, arbiter, coach, and promoter.
 He was New Zealand champion three times, British champion twice, and played in seven Chess Olympiads and one Interzonal tournament.
 Wade held the titles of International Master and International Arbiter.

 Early career in New Zealand

 Wade grew up on a farm in Dunedin, New Zealand, far from the world's chess centres, and lacked strong competition early in his career.
 He developed his chess skills from materials in his local library, such as the British Chess Magazine and works by Australian champion Cecil Purdy.

 After winning the New Zealand Chess Championship in 1944, 1945 and 1948, he travelled to Europe to further his chess career.
 International chess was starting up again after a six-year hiatus caused by World War II.
 For most Masters, it was a matter of dusting off their skills, but Wade had little if any high-class experience to draw upon, so he struggled at first with the new standard.
 Wade was attempting to become the first international-class player from New Zealand.
 He played in the British Chess Championship at Nottingham 1946, the first post-war championship, placing tied 10–12th with just 3½/11.
 His first continental European event was Barcelona 1946, won by Miguel Najdorf; Wade was a tailender with just 3/13 for a tied 12–13th place.
 Wade played in the Australian Chess Championship at Adelaide 1946–47, placing tied 2nd–4th with 10½/15, with Lajos Steiner winning.
 Wade travelled as far as Canada to compete in the 1947 Canadian Chess Championship at Quebec City, scoring 7/13 to tie 7–8th places, with Daniel Yanofsky winning.